 To quote Cracked - "Things In Australia That Will Kill You: Everything.
 No, seriously - everything."
 "Things In Australia That Will Not Kill You: ...
 Hugh Jackman seems nice."

 NSW's recent speeding campaign similarly disregards the boring "dying" part, and instead points out that it will make people think you have a small penis.
 Only in Australia...

-This surprisingly well-animated PSA by Hanna-Barbera, where a dude wanders through a psychedelic landscape of pills and spliffs... then walks into a closet full of zombies, which grab him and age him 50 years in two seconds while a Scare Chord plays.
+One of the earliest anti-drug PSA's was done by Hanna-Barbera, and fits this trope.
+It involves an unnamed character traveling through a psychedelic landscape of pills and spliffs - and ending up being grabbed by a closet full of zombies who age him 50 years in two seconds while a Scare Chord plays.

 One anti-reckless driving ad shown in Ontario in the early 90s showed a family who'd been in a car accident being handled in the emergency room.
 The mother dies, and the commercial ends with a cut to black followed by the sound of a tween daughter shrieking, "I want mommy!"

 Another ad from the same series had a husband who was paralyzed or in a coma following a car accident in a hospital room.
 His wife is telling him platitudes like "everyone in the other car was OK" while his daughter screams, "Their little girl's dead!
 I hate you!"
 Small girls screaming horrible things was the theme of the series.

 A (thankfully brief) series of AIDS campaigns in France pictured a woman being, erm, made love to by an enormous spider and a man having sex with a large scorpion.
 You can see them both here.